 radium

-Radium is a popular JavaScript library that provides a set of tools for managing inline styles in React applications.
-It allows developers to write CSS styles directly within their JavaScript components using JavaScript objects, enabling dynamic styling based on component state and props.
-Radium offers features like media queries, pseudo-selectors, and keyframes, making it easy to create responsive and interactive UI components.
+Radium is a popular JavaScript library for managing inline styles in React applications.
+It allows developers to write CSS styles directly within their components using JavaScript objects, providing a more dynamic and flexible approach to styling.
+Radium offers features like automatic vendor prefixing, media queries, and pseudo-selectors, making it easier to create responsive and interactive UI components.

 Both Astroturf and Radium are decently popular packages in the JavaScript community.
 Radium has been around for longer and has gained popularity for its inline styling capabilities, while Astroturf is a relatively newer package that provides similar functionality.